Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Methods

+\paragraph{Deriving the Softly Constrained Denoiser} Let us write the original denoiser output as $D_\theta^{\text{orig}}(\vx_t, t)$ (e.g., the output of a standard U-Net).
+The aim is to combine $l_c$ with $D_\theta^{\text{orig}}(\vx_t, t)$ such that it becomes easier for the combined network $D_\theta(\vx_t, t)=f(D_\theta^{\text{orig}}(\vx_t, t), l_c(\cdot ))$ to capture relevant details in the output to generating constraint-compliant samples.
+To achieve this, we ask: what kinds of non-learnable modifications to $D_\theta(\vx_t, t)$ tend to improve constraint satisfaction?
+We will use the answer to define our final, fully learnable denoiser.
+Luckily, this question has been extensively studied in the inference-time guidance literature, allowing us to build on well-known results there.

-\paragraph{Guidance Approximation} Following common ideas in the guidance literature, we first propose a practical approximation to \cref{eq:guidance_adjustment}.This leads to a formula that nudges the denoiser towards satisfying the constraint by using the gradient of a (relaxed) constraint function $\nabla_{\bm x_0}l_c(\bm x_0)$.
-We then use this approximate form as an inspiration for a denoiser parameterization that learns to calibrate this gradient-based nudge, freeing the base neural network from having to output values that are perfectly aligned with the constraints.
+\paragraph{Nudging $D_\theta(\vx_t, t)$ towards constraint satisfaction} We integrate the soft inductive biases from the PDE residuals into the denoiser building up from ideas in the guidance literature: we first propose a practical approximation to \cref{eq:guidance_adjustment}.
+This leads to a formula that nudges the denoiser towards satisfying the constraint by using the gradient of a (relaxed) constraint function $\nabla_{\bm x_0}l_c(\bm x_0)$.
+We will use this formula as an inspiration for the final network design.